lammps/lammps/doc/src/Howto_lammps_gui.rst

 The ``File`` menu offers the usual options:

-- ``New`` will clear the current buffer and reset the file name to ``*unknown*``
+- ``New`` clears the current buffer and resets the file name to ``*unknown*``
-- ``Open`` will open a dialog to select a new file
+- ``Open`` opens a dialog to select a new file for editing
-- ``Save`` will save the current file; if the file name is ``*unknown*`` a dialog will open to select a new file name
+- ``Save`` saves the current file; if the file name is ``*unknown*`` a dialog will open to select a new file name
-- ``Save As`` will open a dialog to select and new file name and save the buffer to it
+- ``Save As`` opens a dialog to select and new file name (and folder, if desired) and saves the buffer to it.
+Writing the buffer to a different folder will also switch the current working directory to that folder.
-- ``Quit`` will exit LAMMPS-GUI.
-If there are unsaved changes, a dialog will appear to either cancel the operation, or to save or not save the edited file.
+- ``Quit`` exits LAMMPS-GUI.
+If there are unsaved changes, a dialog will appear to either cancel the operation, or to save, or to not save the modified buffer.

-In addition, up to 5 recent file names will be listed after the ``Open`` entry that allows re-opening recent files.
+In addition, up to 5 recent file names will be listed after the ``Open`` entry that allows re-opening recently opened files.
 This list is stored when quitting and recovered when starting again.

 Edit
 ^^^^